Men’s Chelsea Boot Outfit Inspiration: 19 Modern Looks For 2022

 Chelsea boots are typically crafted from either leather or suede.
 But again, the options within these two parameters are more varied than you might first think.

 When it comes to leather, you can find boots in anything from high-shine calf leather to waxy, yearling cowhide.
 When going for leather, you ideally want to seek out the best quality hide you can afford.
-But remember, generally, the more polished it is, the sharper it is.
-Shiny leather is smarter, whereas matte leather is more casual.
+But remember, generally, the more polished it is, the sharper it looks.
+Shiny leather is smarter, whereas matte leather leans more casual.

 Suede is also an option though, and again, there’s plenty of variety here.
-You can find soft, smooth suede which is better suited to tailored looks; or durable rough out suede, which looks great with casual wear.
+You can find soft, smooth suede boots which are better suited to tailored looks; or durable rough out suede designs, which looks great with casual pieces.

 Whichever option you go for, make sure you have an idea of where you’re going to wear your Chelsea boots most, and that should help inform your decision.